iukadike/blog/_posts/2023-09-10-format-string-attack.md

 #### Changing the value to 0xAABBCCDD.

-This sub-task is similar to the previous one, except that the target value is now a large number.
-In a format string attack, this value is the total number of characters that are printed out by the printf() function; printing out this large number of characters may take hours.
-You need to use a faster approach.
-The basic idea is to use %hn or %hhn, instead of
-%n, so we can modify a two-byte (or one-byte) memory space, instead of four bytes.
-Printing out 2 16 characters does not take much time.
-More details can be found in the SEED book.
+In this task, the target value is a large number.
+This value is the total number of characters that are printed out by the printf() function; printing out this large number of characters may take hours.
+A faster approach is to use %hn or %hhn, instead of %n, so we can modify a two-byte (or one-byte) memory space, instead of four bytes.

 ##### Using %hn